Why optional stopping can be a problem for Bayesians: When Problems arise: Subjective vs. Pragmatic and Default Priors

 Since $\sigma^2$ is a nuisance parameter equipped with its Type~0 prior, it does not matter what value we take when sampling data.
-We may ask ourselves what happens if, similarly, we fix particular values of the mean within a region of nonnegligible prior density and sample from them, rather than from the prior; for sampling from $\H_0$, this does not change anything since the prior is concentrated on the single point $\mu_0 = 1$; in $\H_1$, this means we can basically pick any $\mu$ that is not too far from $\mu_0$ and sample from it.
+We may ask ourselves what happens if, similarly, we fix particular values of the mean and sample from them, rather than from the prior; for sampling from $\H_0$, this does not change anything since the prior is concentrated on the single point $\mu_0 = 1$; in $\H_1$, this means we can basically pick any $\mu$ and sample from it.
 In other words, we will check whether we have strong calibration rather than prior-calibration not just for $\sigma^2$, but also for the mean $\mu$.
-We now first describe such an experiment, and will explain its importance further below. \\
+We now first describe such an experiment, and will explain its importance further below.